dwdas9/MINIO-HIVE-LAKEHOUSE/learning/ReadMe.md

 *   **Gold Layer (Aggregated):**
     *   Pull from Silver.
 Build your business-level aggregates (like "Daily Sales by Region") optimized for reporting.

+### 4. Implement dbt (Data Build Tool)
+Bring software engineering practices to your data transformations.

+*   **Setup:** Install dbt-spark to let dbt talk to your Spark engine.
+*   **Transformations:** Write modular SQL (SELECT statements) and let dbt handle table creation and updates.
+*   **Testing:** Write tests like `unique` and `not_null` to ensure bulletproof data quality.
+*   **Documentation:** Generate a lineage graph to see exactly how data flows from Raw → Bronze → Silver → Gold.

-### 3. Advanced Data Modeling Patterns
+### 5. Advanced Data Modeling Patterns
 These are the patterns that show up in interviews and trip people up.
-You can actually build them here.

 *   **MERGE INTO (Upserts):**
     *   *What you're doing:* You've got a stream of updates—some new rows, some updates to existing ones.
     *   *Why it matters:* `MERGE INTO` is native in Iceberg but a nightmare in standard Parquet/Hive.
 *   **Slowly Changing Dimensions (SCD Type 2):**
     *   *What you're doing:* Track when a customer's address changes.
 Keep the old record active for history but mark the new one as current.
-    *   *Why it matters:* You need logic to close out old records and insert new ones.
+    *   *Why it matters:* Use dbt snapshots to automatically track dimension changes over time.

-### 4. Performance Engineering (That's senior-level stuff)
+### 6. Performance Engineering (That's senior-level stuff)
 Getting it to work is one thing.
 Getting it fast is another.

 *   **Compaction (Bin-packing):**